How to Read and Use the “PSE Board Lot Table”

 Let’s look at three examples showing the application of the Board Lot table.

-1. Minimum Number of Shares that can be Traded
+1. Minimum Number of Shares that we can buy or sell

 To know the minimum number of shares that can be bought or sold for each stock, follow these steps.

 - Step 1: Get the current price of the stock.
-Let’s say you want to know the minimum number of shares of PLDT (stock code: TEL) that you can buy or sell.
-Check the PSE website or your broker’s website to get TEL’s current price.
-Let’s say you checked and saw that its currently being traded at P2,890.
+Let’s say you want to know the minimum number of shares of Globe Telecom (stock code: GLO) that you can buy or sell.
+Check the PSE website or your broker’s website to get GLO’s current price.
+Let’s say you checked and saw that it is currently trading at P2,200.00.

 - Step 2: Check the row in the PSE Board Lot table corresponding to that stock price.
-TEL’s stock price of P2,890 corresponds to “Row N” in the Board Lot table.
-This is because the price of P2,890 is within the range P2,000 to P4,998.
+GLO’s stock price of P2,200.00 corresponds to “Row N” in the Board Lot table.
+This is because the price falls within the range P2,000.00 to P4,998.00.